EnigmaCurry/d.rymcg.tech/traefik/README.md

    user account named `traefik` (this user is automatically created on the host, the first time you run `make config`).
-The `traefik` user is added to the `docker` group, so that it can access the docker socket, albeit the socket is mounted read-only.
-This is still very much considred a privileged account, as it can read all the environment variables of all your containers...)
+The `traefik` user is added to the `docker` group, so that it can access the docker socket.
+This is still very much considred a privileged account, as it can read all the environment variables of all your containers, and can escalate itself to root level access, through the use of the docker API.)

 ## Config